gbif/hp-legume/phylogeny/list.md

 height: 25vh
 ---

-## Fabaceae phylogenetics
+## Fabaceae phylogenetics and Open Tree of Life

-Fabaceae researchers have published hundreds of phylogenies of different clades within the Fabaceae; however, building a single, speices level phylogney from a single dataset is still an ellusive goal.
-The legume portal and GBIF are collaborating with the [Open Tree of Life](https://tree.opentreeoflife.org/about/open-tree-of-life) to create a synthetic tree building engine that is allows the legume community to curate its phylogenetic view of the Fabacae.
-As new Fabaceae phylogenies are published to OToL, they can be used to update and add species to the overall synthetic tree.
+Fabaceae researchers have published hundreds of phylogenies of component clades within the Fabaceae; however, building a speices level phylogney from a single dataset is still an ellusive goal.
+[Open Tree of Life](https://tree.opentreeoflife.org/about/open-tree-of-life) aims to construct a comprehensive, dynamic and digitally-available tree of life by synthesizing published phylogenetic trees along with taxonomic data.

+The legume portal and GBIF are collaborating with the [Open Tree of Life](https://tree.opentreeoflife.org/about/open-tree-of-life) to create synthetic phylogenetic trees which combines data from many individual phylogenies in a single hypotheiss of relationships.

+OToL's main product is a large, all of life, [synthetic tree](https://tree.opentreeoflife.org/opentree/argus/opentree14.7@ott93302), with nearly 2.4 million tips.
+OToL recently developed a protocol for the curation of smaller subset clades, such as the Fabaceae, using tree collections individually curated by its user community.

+The legume building engine that is allows the legume community to curate its phylogenetic view of the Fabacae.
+I\

+Read more about how OToL generates synthetic phylogenies.
+Please upload and curate your phylogenies of any clade to improve our knowledge of hte evolutiaonary history of life.
+Access OToL curation [here](https://tree.opentreeoflife.org/curator).

 ## Current Fabaceae Synthetic Phylogeny
 This tree was generated using the [Fabaceae OToL Synthetic Tree Curation](https://tree.opentreeoflife.org/curator/collection/view/acaciamulga/fabaceae) page and the 24 input trees listed below.
 It contains over 5,000 Fabaceae speices.
 It is a demonstration of the utility of curation process and many more trees need to be added.
+As new Fabaceae phylogenies are published to OToL, they be used to update and add species to the overall synthetic tree.

+WARNING: OToL's currently uses a different taxonomy from the legume portal and GBIF.
+Therefore some names may be different then youmight expect.
+Our longer term goal is to align these taxonomies.

-## Alternative phylogenies
+## Input phylogenies to the current synthetic tree
-Below is a list of phylogonies.
+Below is a list of phylogonies in the order they were used in [Fabaceae OToL Synthetic Tree Curation](https://tree.opentreeoflife.org/curator/collection/view/acaciamulga/fabaceae) page

+.
 To open it in the phylogeny explorer, then click the title in the `Tree` column.

-{: .notification .is-warning }
-Be aware that this is work in progress and some may not work.

 Tree         | Clade              | Publication     | GBIF dataset  |   OpenTree Study
 -------------|------------------- |------------     |-------------  |---------------